jimbopants/amplicon_processing/Readme.md

 4. Migrate code to Qiime2 if they fix vectorization issues with DADA2 performance and make better tools for interacting with artifacts.

 ### 0.9 Changelog
-# Added parameter file import option
+Added parameter file import option
-# Merged most custom subprocess calls into a standardized function
-# Reorganized upper level modules into main module and functions calls
-# Added parameter logging and user input at run-time to avoid
-# Removed diversity analyses pipelines since these are not one size fits all and I want more control over these.
+Merged most custom subprocess calls into a standardized function Reorganized upper level modules into main module and functions calls Added parameter logging and user input at run-time Removed diversity analyses pipelines since these are not one size fits all and I want more control over these.